EloiStree/EloiStree/DownloadBundle.md

 - Everything I created that is not created for a client or affected by NDA
 - Every projects code (less the bought assets inside it if the project is too recent)

-## How many project are there ?
+## I see a project on you channel but not on the harddrive?

-I can't say for the code, but if you see a project that you like and is not there.
+Every project has a start id YYYY_MM_DD_ProjectName, so just share me the id and I will comeback to you.
 Ping me on Discord: https://eloi.page.link/discord

 Find some brief information on project I did in the past: